THOUGHTS & THEORIES (Pertaining to Pervasive Problems & Pitfalls)

 1) Lack of Self-Awareness in Founders…

-Most people have a GREAT level of self-awareness when it comes to the ability to play the piano or pilot an airplane… But I believe many entrepreneurs have a terrible level of self-awareness — particularly when it comes to evaluating their ideas, vision, strategy, likelihood of product-market-fit and/or overall likelihood of startup success… [To Be Continued]
+Most people have a GREAT level of self-awareness when it comes to the ability to play the piano or pilot an airplane; but many people (particularly entrepreneurs) have a terrible level of self-awareness when it comes to evaluating their own ideas, vision, strategy, likelihood of product-market-fit and/or overall probability of startup success… [To Be Continued]

 2) Mis-Matched Skill-Sets Among Co-Founders…

 [Preview] Startups are HARD.
 But they are much HARDER with the wrong people working on the wrong things!
 Why would you think you’ll be the ~1% to succeed if you don’t have GREAT people working on what they’re GREAT at?!
 [To Be Continued]